gunnarg-remitly/opctl/README.md

 becomes pretty unnecessary once the centralized API is gone.
 I've replaced this with a standard go channel that the events can be passed back through.

+### security

+Simplifying opctl in this way has major security advantages.
+The unauthenticated HTTP interface is gone.
+Streaming events with their associated data over a websocket connection is gone.
+Long term disk event storage is gone.
+Any internal state doesn't need to be written to disk.

 ### line count

 This project is _huge_ and can be difficult to work in.
 This ~removes checked-in